metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

     1. Generate JWT signing key and take note of this value.
 You will need it later.
 1. Go to Admin settings > Embedding
     1. Enable embedding if not already enabled
-    1. Inside interactive embedding, set Authorized Origins to your application URL
+    1. Inside interactive embedding, set Authorized Origins to your application URL, e.g. `http://localhost:9090`

 ## Authenticate users from your back-end